-The average yield on 1-year CDs dipped below 2 percent APY in 2002, Bankrate data shows.
+The average yield on one-year CDs fell below 2 percent APY in 2002, Bankrate data shows.

-In 2009, after the financial crisis, the average 12-month CD paid less than 1 percent APY.
-Average rates on 5-year CDs were slightly higher (around 2.2 percent APY).
+In 2009, following the global financial crisis, the average one-year CD paid less than 1 percent APY.
+Average rates on five-year CDs were only slightly higher – about 2.2 percent APY.

-Other rates fell, too, as the central bank cut its key interest rate to the lowest point possible.
-As a result, rates declined overall.
+Other rates fell, too, as the central bank slashed its benchmark interest rate.

-“This decade was bookended by recessions, both of which brought about record-low interest rates for their time,” notes McBride.
-“In the middle was a housing boom and 17 interest rate hikes by the Fed that produced a camelback look to the trend in CD yields.”
+“This decade was bookended by recessions, both of which brought about record-low interest rates for their time,” McBride says.
+“In the middle was a housing boom and 17 interest rate hikes by the Fed that produced a camel-back look to the trend in CD yields.”

 CD rates from 2010 to 2020

-The Federal Reserve’s efforts to stimulate the economy following the Great Recession left many banks flush with cash.
-Banks held on to their extra funds, so they didn’t have to boost rates on CDs to obtain money for lending.
+The Federal Reserve’s efforts to stimulate the economy following the Great Recession of 2007-2009 left many banks flush with cash, so they didn’t need to boost rates on CDs to obtain money for lending.

 CD yields reached historic lows.
-In June 2013, average yields on 1-year and 5-year CDs were 0.24 percent APY and 0.78 percent APY, respectively, according to Bankrate data.
+In June 2013, average yields on one-year and five-year CDs were 0.24 percent APY and 0.78 percent APY, respectively, according to Bankrate data.

 “CD yields continued to fall in the years following the Great Recession as the Federal Reserve kept benchmark interest rates at near zero amid a sluggish economic recovery,” McBride says.